Family legal advice across international borders

 We have experience of both Hague Convention and non-Hague Convention cases but it is vital that early advice is sought on these issues.

-It is necessary to have extensive knowledge of international law when advising clients who have lived or married abroad, or may have assets such as a property in another country.
+It is necessary to have extensive knowledge of international law when advising clients who have lived or married abroad or may have assets such as a property in another country.
 Careful thought and advice will need to be given in relation to which jurisdiction would be best to carry out divorce proceedings or proceedings relating to children.
-Issuing proceedings in the correct country is essential in financial proceedings to ensure that you can achieve the best possible financial settlement and to ensure that you can enforce any order made.
+It is essential to issue proceedings in the correct country to ensure that you can achieve the best possible financial settlement and to ensure that you can enforce any order made.

 We know what to do if a child is moved from a country without permission